testpushpleaseignore/DSP-Mods/Power Network Manager/README.md

 ### v0.0.4
 - List items now sorted
 - Added item icons to each row of info
-- various fixes in power calculations
+- Various fixes in power calculations

 ### v0.0.3
 - Fix error introduced in v0.0.2